 16th of April 2020

 He looked down at his watch and read the new message he had just received.
-Some work to do, at least, he thought.
+Some work to do, at last, he thought.
 Being a senior left him with less fieldwork.
 He thought of the pile of files on his desk and shivered in disgust.
 It will have to wait until he finishes this job and gets the poor soul to the Chamber of Sins.
-Everything will happen fast - he only had to grab it and fly to Heaven.
+Everything should happen fast - he only had to grab it and fly to Heaven.

 His watch kept beeping, and the message followed on the screen.

 ‘Margo Bayard - daughter of Clare and Albert Bayard; known address - Saint Paul Orphanage, 106 The Smithfields; age - 17 years old; time of death - 10:37 a.m.; place - Simson’s, Groom’s Alley, Wellington, sweets department; cause - chocked with candy.’

 His eyes bounced from his wristwatch to the brown praline in his right hand.
 Then, full of sorrow, he put it away; he had had enough for the day, anyway.